guttih/Glosur/linux.md

 `Ctrl-a` -> `]`: paste the copied texte

 ### Make a bootable USB drive
+This tutorial describes how to create a bootable USB operating system disk.
+I selected the [Centos Stream 9](https://www.centos.org/centos-stream/) to setup.
+This manual is based on information from this [page](https://linuxize.com/post/how-to-create-a-bootable-centos-7-usb-stick-on-linux/).
-1. Start by downloading the ISO for the operationg system you want to install
+1. Start by downloading the ISO for the operating system you want to install
   - In this example the ISO was downloaded to:`~/Downloads/CentOS-Stream-9-latest-x86_64-dvd1.iso`
 2. Insert the USB drive
 3. Print device directory tree to find device path to your inserted USB drives